Healthy Stuffed Pepper Soup

 - 1 1/2 cups broth

 - In a large pot or dutch oven, heat the 1 tablespoon oil over medium heat.
-Once hot, crumble your ground meat into the pot cook until just starting to brown.
-About 4-5 minutes.
+Once hot, crumble your ground meat into the pot and cook until just starting to brown, about 4-5 minutes.
 Carefully scoop out the meat and set aside.